chengor0302/TripMate/README.md

 # TripMate

 TripMate is a web application for planning trips with friends.
-You can create trips, add friends, manage dates, hotels, and keep track of your plans—all in one place.
+You can create trips, add friends, manage dates, hotels, and keep track of your plans and all in one place.

 ## Features
 - User authentication (login/register)